vedantmahawar/The-Knights-Quest/README.md

 ### The-Knights-Quest
-Platformer game for Advanced Programming: Game Development Spring 2025.
+Platformer game for the Advanced Programming: Game Development Spring course at Eastside Prepratory School.